hasura/3factor/README.md

 ## Factor #1: Realtime GraphQL

-Use GraphQL for a much faster frontend developer workflow.
-In addition to speaking GraphQL, your API layer should also support the following 2 properties:
+Use GraphQL for a very simple and flexible frontend developer workflow.
+GraphQL is a crucial component for delivering high feature velocity.
+Your GraphQL layer should also support the following 2 properties:

 - **Low-latency**: An end-user should see [instant feedback](https://stackoverflow.com/a/164290/3364697) of an action and not